pingcap/docs-cn/error-codes.md

 ## Error codes

 TiDB is compatible with the error codes in MySQL, and in most cases returns the same error code as MySQL.
-For a list of error codes for MySQL, see [Server Error Message Reference](https://dev.mysql.com/doc/refman/5.7/en/server-error-reference.html).
+For a list of error codes for MySQL, see [MySQL 5.7 Error Message Reference](https://dev.mysql.com/doc/mysql-errors/5.7/en/).
 In addition, TiDB has the following unique error codes:

 > **Note:**
 >